jjmccollum/open-cbgm-standalone/README.md

 The open-cbgm library uses a specially defined genealogical cost function for the purposes of substemma optimization.
 In the context of a local stemma, we define the _genealogical cost_ of one reading arising from another as the length of the shortest path from the prior reading to the posterior reading in the local stemma.
 If no path between the readings exists, then the cost is undefined.
 In the context of a witness and one of its potential ancestors, then the genealogical cost is defined as the sum of genealogical costs at every variation unit where they are defined.
 This can be further extended to substemmata, where the cost becomes the sum of the costs between the descendant and its stemmatic ancestors.
 In practice, substemmata with lower genealogical costs tend to exhibit more parsimony (i.e., they consist of few ancestors) and explain more of the witness's variants by agreement than other substemmata.

 For genealogical relationships calculated using the `--classic` flag, different criteria govern which readings can be said to explain others and how the costs of substemma are calculated.
 In the classic formulation, a given reading can only be explained by a reading equivalent to it or directly prior to it, and the cost of a substemma between two witnesses is simply the number of passages where they are known to disagree.
-Note that in some rare circumstances, this rule set may result in a disconnected global stemma, with the traditional solution being the manual addition of intermediary nodes (Gerd Mink, "Problems of a Highly Contaminated Tradition: The New Testament: Stemmata of Variants as a Source of Genealogy for Witnesses," in Pieter van Reenen, August den Hollander, and Margot van Mulken, eds., _Studies in Stemmatology II_ \[Philadelphia, PA: Benjamins, 2004\], 59–63).
+Note that in some rare circumstances, this rule set may result in a disconnected global stemma, with the traditional solution being the manual addition of intermediary nodes (Gerd Mink, "Problems of a Highly Contaminated Tradition: The New Testament: Stemmata of Variants as a Source of Genealogy for Witnesses," in Pieter van Reenen, August den Hollander, and Margot van Mulken, eds., _Studies in Stemmatology II_ \[Philadelphia, PA: Benjamins, 2004\], 13–85, esp.
+59–63).
 The more relaxed criterion for explained readings adopted by the open-cbgm library avoids this scenario.

 To get the optimal substemma for witness 5 in 3 John, we would enter the following command: